rtm/js-pick-notation/js-pick-notation.md

 ### Default values

-The syntax used in destructuring assignments to specify default values with equal signs is unchanged.
+The syntax used in destructuring assignments to specify default values with equal signs is supported:

     o.{p1 = 42}
     o.(a = 42)